How to keep public safety and election operations running when emergencies arise

 During natural disasters like typhoons and hurricanes, emergency responders are sent to places where the aftermath can still be seen and there is no cellular connectivity.
 Cradlepoint solutions can be installed inside transportable rapid deployment kits, for a dependable network solution delivering fast network setup and an available connection during disaster response and recovery.

-Plan It and Test It
+Plan and test

 Planning resiliency before an emergency occurs is the hallmark of continuity planning.
 The goal is a more resilient nation through whole community integration.